RikkaApps/Shizuku-API/rish/README.md

 /system/bin/sh -c 'ls'
 ```

+If you want to use other shells rather than `/system/bin/sh`, use `rish exec /path/to/other/shell`.

 ## Options

 Since `rish` passes arguments directly to the remote, `rish` uses environment variable for options.